 Sporting routes

 International sportspeople must also have a confirmed job offer and their employment sponsored by a UK employer licenced by the Home Office.
 Additionally, they must have an endorsement from the relevant governing sports body.
+So that they can get their sporting visa.

 Seasonal Workers Pilot